Do you wonder how normal people like me can afford to travel so much?

 And somehow, my curiousity and passions have taken me to 30+ countries in the last 6 years!

-My travels have been a mixture of volunteer abroad, study abroad, solo travel, and traveling with friends, family, or my partner.
+My travels have been a mixture of volunteer abroad, study abroad, solo travel, and traveling with friends, family, and now with my boyfriend!
 While they are all different types of trips, they have one thing in common.
 They open my eyes to the world through a different lens and I come home with new knowledge, treasured memories and a refreshed perspective.

 I constantly get asked how I can afford to travel so much.
 I’m by no means a trust fund baby or daddy’s girl.
 It’s actually been my responsibility to finance every trip I’ve taken by myself, or while in school, with the help of an external source such as a grant or scholarship.
 (Please contact me if you’re student thinking of studying abroad and we can talk more!).